jacob-ebey/vite-plugins/examples/d1/README.md

 # Example: d1

-This example demonstrates using D1 bindings with Vite.
+A simple example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with D1 bindings

 ## Getting started